MicrosoftDocs/azure-docs/articles/site-recovery/upgrade-2012R2-to-2016.md

 1. Follow the [steps to perform the rolling cluster upgrade](/windows-server/failover-clustering/cluster-operating-system-rolling-upgrade#cluster-os-rolling-upgrade-process).
 2. With every new Windows Server 2016 host that's introduced in the cluster, remove the reference of a Windows Server 2012 R2 host from Azure Site Recovery by [following these steps].
 This should be the host that you chose to drain and evict from the cluster.
-3. After you run the `Update-VMVersion` command for all virtual machines, the upgrades are completed.
+3. Run the `Update-VMVersion` command for all virtual machines to complete the upgrades.
 4. [Use these steps](./hyper-v-azure-tutorial.md#source-settings) to register the new Windows Server 2016 host to Azure Site Recovery.
 Note that the Hyper-V site is already active and you just need to register the new host in the cluster.
 5. Go to the Azure portal and verify the replicated health status inside the Recovery Services vault.